 Because of this, there really isn’t a set answer for when you should remove full coverage from your vehicle.
-Instead, there are a few things to consider.
+According to III, 4 out of 5 drivers purchase these coverages.

 - How much is your car worth?
 This is the first thing to determine when trying to see if you should remove full coverage.
 The most you will ever get in a claim is how much your vehicle is worth, minus your deductible.
 For example, let’s say you have a vehicle that’s worth $7000 and you have a $500 deductible.
 Then the most you would get in a claim is $6500.
 Kelly Blue Book private party value is a good guideline to go by, but a claims adjuster will use a lot of different tools to determine the value if you ever have a claim.